Age 4-9 PeeWee class 5:45pm - 6:45pm

 How do I get my next belt?

 Coloured belt gradings are held every three months.
-To get your next belt you have to perform katas, techniques and know some Japanese terminology but sometimes this will take longer than 3 months to learn.
+To get your next belt you have to perform katas, techniques, defences and know some Japanese terminology but sometimes this will take longer than 3 months to learn.
 Once you reach black belt you wait at least three years to obtain your 2nd Dan, in that three years you will teach students and pass on your knowledge to the coloured belts.